Teredell/FCC/ES6/ES6 README.md

 But if you know the properties, you can use this shortened method of destructuring during the function creation.

 lesson 17: I solved this one to be the exact same as the help on my own!
 It can be done, just need to read thoroughly.
 We learned about backticks ` <--these and using ${variables}

+lesson 18: Well i can't believe i'm saying it, but in a weird way the lesson name says it all.
+It's a very concise way using ES6 to make objects.